baiiiii/archlinux-wsl/README.md

 ### Usage

-Run `make` to build a new image (which can be then found in the `output` directory).
+Run `make` to build a new image (which can be then found in the `workdir/output` directory).
-Optionally, run `make clean` to remove every directories, files & artifacts generated during build (including the built image itself).
+Optionally, run `make clean` afterwards to remove every directories, files & artifacts generated during build (including the built image itself).

 ## Known issues